gavasques/PROFIT-TITAN/replit.md

 - **Caching Strategy**: React Query provides client-side caching
 - **Modular Architecture**: Easy to extend with new marketplace integrations

+## Recent Changes

+### Amazon SP-API Integration Completed (January 2025)
+- **Complete Amazon SP-API service** implemented with product, order, and financial data synchronization
+- **Automated sync scheduler** with hourly, 6-hourly, and daily sync jobs using node-cron
+- **Full REST API endpoints** for Amazon account management and sync operations
+- **Frontend components** for connecting and managing Amazon accounts
+- **Database schema updated** to support all SP-API data structures
+- **Credential validation system** to test connections before saving accounts
+- **Error handling and retry logic** for robust API integrations

+The system now supports complete Amazon seller data integration and is ready for production use with real Amazon accounts.

 The system is designed to be deployed on Replit's infrastructure but can be adapted for other hosting environments with minimal configuration changes.
 The architecture supports horizontal scaling through database connection pooling and stateless API design.